BugSplat-Git/BugSplat-macOS/README.md

 ## Introduction

 The BugsplatMac OS X framework enables posting crash reports from Cocoa applications to Bugsplat.
-Visit http://www.bugsplat.com to sign up.
+Visit http://www.bugsplat.com for more information and to sign up for an account.

 ## 1. Requirements